tangaot/spark-exercises/README.md

 ```

+Operations requiring shuffle (exchange in spark plan): join, groupByKey, reduceByKey, partition by, etc. Whenever a shuffle will happen, a new stage start.
+The data is written in disk in previous step, so the shuffle can read from any node; and can retry in case of failure in shuffle.
+Shuffle is slow because of Disk I/O, Involves data serialization and deserialization, Network I/O.

 In method one, we use reduceBykey() many times, which causes many shuffles and affects performance.
 Besides, cogroup() will also make spark execute shuffle stage which will take a lot of memory and consume a lot of resources if the data is large.

 ### Optimization Ⅰ